Imanm02/CE384-DB/README.md

 ## Assignments

-In the "Assignment" folder, you will find the solution to our assignments during the course.
+In the "Assignments" folder, you will find the solution to our assignments during the course.

 ## Presentation